thinktomorrow/warpaint-css/readme.md

 - it’s a best practice to use relative units like em for font-size.
 - Size in em if the property scales according to it’s font-size
 - Size everything else in rem.
+- Increase font-size and line-height as screen sizes increase.

 ## Sources
 https://zellwk.com/blog/rem-vs-em/